EHS Annual Report and Goals

 - Develop a PCB Management Plan and UNC training for construction sites that integrates both waste management and safety management of PCBs.

-- Support the Mary Ellen Jones renovation project including design review and construction activities.
+- Continue to support the Mary Ellen Jones renovation project including design review and construction activities.

-- Support the Medical Education Building project, including permitting, design review, demolition and construction activities.
+- Continue to support the Medical Education Building project, including permitting, design review, demolition and construction activities.

-- Continue the development and implementation of an on-line Permitting program for Hot Work, Confined Space, and Energized Work.
+- Continue the development and implementation of an on-line Permitting program for Confined Space, and Energized Work.

 - Continue to drive the Culture of Safety across campus.
-Actively engage and use national awareness events such as “National Safety Stand-Down To Prevent Falls in Construction” and actively use “June is Safety Month” as communication vehicles to enhance the safety culture across campus.
+Actively engage and use national awareness events such as “National Biosafety Stewardship Month” and “June is Safety Month” as communication vehicles to enhance the safety culture across campus.

 - Train UNC DPS and UNCH Police Officers on the use of PRDs (Personal Radiation Detectors) supplied by the DOE Office of Radiological Security in support of the UNC and UNCH Enhanced Security Program for Radioactive Materials in Quantities of Concern.